 Health experts recommend getting 10 to 35 percent of daily calories from protein.

-are liquid at room temperature and mainly found in plant foods.
-There are three types of unsaturated fats: polyunsaturated, monounsaturated
+Unsaturated fats are liquid at room temperature and mainly found in plant foods.
+There are three types of unsaturated fats: polyunsaturated, monounsaturated and trans fats.

 - Health experts recommend getting 20 to 35 percent of daily calories from fats, mostly from unsaturated fats.
 Limit saturated fatty acids to less than 10 percent of calories and keep trans fatty acid consumption as low as possible.